tamhinsf/Azure4Alexa/README.md

 * Re-deploy to Azure
 * Go back to the Test Screen for your Custom Skill.
 Re-enter and re-run "is there a good service on the Tube?" in the Service Simulator and you should see the latest status of the London Underground!
 * Go to the Alexa companion app on your iOS or Android device, and navigate to Skills.
 Then go to Your Skills, tap your new Custom Skill, and then enable your Skill.
 * Talk to your Alexa.
-Say "Alexa, ask <invocation name> is there a good service on the Tube?".
+Say "Alexa, ask <Invocation Name> is there a good service on the Tube?".
 You should get a verbal reply and a visual card in the companion app!

 ### Explaining the Code